DhruvBisaria/CAGE/README.md

 # CAGE
 Cube-based Anomalous Gas Estimator

-CAGE is a code suite that uses KinMS to kinematically model the data cubes of galaxies and uses hierarchical clustering algorithms (Astrodendro) to identify gas in each frame that is anomalous with a thin disk approximation.
+CAGE is a code suite that is a wrapper around KinMS.
+It uses KinMS to kinematically model the data cubes of galaxies and uses hierarchical clustering algorithms (Astrodendro) to identify gas in each frame that is anomalous with a thin disk approximation.
 I am currently working on making this suite publicly usable and am in the process of addressing some remaining bugs please be patient, documentation to drop shortly!

 In the meantime, you can get a sense of what this code does by taking a look at Chapter 3 of https://qspace.library.queensu.ca/items/7074b010-b3c1-4421-8710-c3eac5545c21